Global Rights Compliance Consultancy Services

-Global Rights Compliance (‘GRC’) offers unparalleled expertise in the law of starvation, from its international historical origins to its current practical application in modern conflicts.
+Global Rights Compliance (‘GRC’) offers unparalleled expertise consultancy services in the law of starvation, from its international historical origins to its current practical application in modern conflicts.

 We work with States, International Organisations and Mechanisms, Humanitarian actors, Civil Society Organisations, Victims and Businesses.
 We offer a range of advisory and consultancy services tailored to prohibit, prevent and seek remedies for starvation, including on-the-ground analysis, advisory services for States on how to implement international law, and the mentoring of civil society to investigate and bring cases.